seemachavesta/travlr-getaways/README.md

  Testing

 I tested all RESTful API endpoints (GET, POST, PUT, DELETE) using Postman to verify data flow between the Angular SPA, Express API, and MongoDB.
 After implementing JWT-based authentication, I confirmed that admin features required valid tokens, ensuring secure CRUD operations.
 These tests validated both functionality and security across the stack.

+Reflection

+This project helped me strengthen my full stack development skills — from connecting an API to a secure Angular frontend to handling authentication and data management.
+I learned how to design and test a complete MEAN stack system, which has made me more confident and better prepared for real-world development roles.